-The Planning and Zoning Commission periodically reviews their Master Plan for Development and Conservation in part to ensure the Town's long term goals are consistent with sound environmental practices.
+The Planning and Zoning Commission periodically reviews their Master Plan for Development and Conservation in part to ensure the Town's long-term goals are consistent with sound environmental practices.
 Modifications are adopted as warranted.
-During the 2017 calendar year no modifications were made related to environmental concerns.
+During the 2018 calendar year no modifications were made related to environmental concerns.
 A copy of the Master Plan for Development and Conservation is posted on the Town's web site.
-The Planning and Zoning Commission during the 2018 calendar year will initiate a comprehensive review of the 2009 Master Plan for Development and Conservation.
-It is anticipated an updated Master Plan for Development and Conservation will be adopted by December 2019.
-The public will be provided an opportunity to suggest modifications during the review of the existing plan and authoring of any plan text modifications Public Hearings on the Master Plan for Development and Conservation will be conducted before the review begins and when the draft plan is complete.
-It is likely other opportunities for public comment will be provided when topics of concern are noted.
-Environmental concerns related to low impact development and aquifer protection will be considered during the review and debate regarding the policies and goals adopted for future land use.
+The Planning and Zoning Commission during the 2018 calendar year initiate a comprehensive review of the 2009 Master Plan for Development and Conservation.
+The Planning and Zoning Commission with the assist of a consultant has developed preliminary goals and objectives which will be refined during the upcoming calendar year and is on track to adopt a final Master Plan for Development and Conservation by December 2019.
+The public has had and will in the future have an opportunity to suggest modifications during process of final adoption of goals and objectives.
+Public Hearings on the Master Plan for Development and Conservation will be conducted before the final draft of the plan is adopted.

 The Planning and Zoning Commission reviews all land use applications to determine consistency with the "Plainville Low Impact Development and Storm Water Management Design Manual".
 Certain application types trigger automatic Public Hearings offering an opportunity for the public to comment.
-Development plans are often modified based on staff or public comments to address issues regarding stormwater management.
-Additionally, Town staff regularly reviews with the Commission innovative techniques being developed and implemented.
+Development plans are often modified based on staff and/or public comments regarding many issues including impacts to the environment.
+Comments regarding stormwater management practices are routinely identified and addressed by Town staff.
+Additionally, Town staff regularly reviews with the Planning Commission innovative stormwater management techniques determining whether they are applicable to be included in the commission's regulations.
 Revisions to the Low Impact Development Guidance Document were made to clarify and identify water quality standards.
 A copy of "Plainville Low Impact Development and Stormwater Management Design Manual" is posted on the Town's web site.